 The GP Infant Feeding Network page on Positioning and Attachment demonstrates the role of good positioning and attachment of the infant at the breast in enabling comfortable feeding.

-The Breastfeeding Network: If Breastfeeding Hurts is a helpful guide to determine the likely cause of breastfeeding related pain thorough a series of web link clicks.
+The Breastfeeding Network: If Breastfeeding Hurts is a helpful patient-facing guide to determine the likely cause of breastfeeding related pain.

 Cracked nipples – Common in early days when learning the skill.
 Proper attachment should mean the nipple rests against the soft palate of baby’s mouth.
 Otherwise the nipple may rub on the hard palate and become pinched and damaged.
 Ensure a full feed has been observed by a trained breastfeeding supporter.
 Bear in mind the possibility of a tongue tie.
 Expressing breast milk and applying to the nipples can help to manage the cracks.